Where to Stay in Kyoto First Time: 7 Best Areas

 If you are on your honeymoon, you must check out the stylish traditional inns and Ryokan such as Ryokan Ugenta.
 Kibune is a great base if you want relax and unwind.

-Best places to stay in Kyoto in Kibune for first-timers:
+Best places to stay in Kibune:

 🔍MORE HOTELS IN KURAMA